 There are a small number of applicants per year.
 However, this is a small field with limited fellowship opportunities.

 You must be graduating from an emergency medicine residency or be an EM graduate who is board-eligible or board-certified.

-Completing research prior to fellowship is strongly encouraged, particularly in research that pertains to observational medicine.
+Completing research prior to fellowship — specifically research that pertains to observational medicine — is strongly encouraged.

 Suggested elective rotations to take during residency